-- The department council: after completing the proposed program, it must be discussed in the department council.
-The department council sends the proposal to College curriculum committee and College Quality and accreditation committee for revision and getting their comments about the proposal - The college curriculum committee: review the proposed program to ensure its consistency with national international academic standards in the related discipline.
-The committee sends its feedback and comments to the department. - The College Quality and accreditation committee: review the proposed program to ensure its consistency with national and international accreditation standards.
+- 1. The department council: after completing the proposed program, it must be discussed and approved by the department council.
+The department council sends the proposal to College curriculum committee and College Quality and accreditation committee for revision and getting their comments about the proposal. - 2.
+The college curriculum committee: review the proposed program to ensure its consistency with national international academic standards in the related discipline. - The College Quality and accreditation committee: review the proposed program to ensure its consistency with national and international accreditation standards.
 The committee checks that all accreditation templates such as program and courses specifications are complete.
-The committee sends its feedback and comments to the department. - Department Curriculum Committee: Discusses comments received from the college curriculum committee and the college Quality and accreditation committee and revises the proposed program accordingly - The department council: it approves the revised version of the proposed program.
-It sends the proposal to the college council for discussion and approval.
+The committee sends its feedback and comments to the department. - 3. if no comments are exist, then the curriculum committee sends the proposal to the college council and recommends for approval.

+The College council: the college council discusses the proposed program and approves it..
 The approval of the proposed program is taken by voting.
-The program is approved if the majority of department council agree about it. - The College council: the college council discusses the proposed program and approves it.
-The college council may ask for some modifications in the proposed program.
-The approval of the proposed program is taken by voting.
 The program is approved if the majority of college council agree about it.
 After approving the proposal, the college sends it to the vice president for academic affairs.
-The college sends the following items: - A letter from the college dean to the vice president of academic affairs asking for the approval of the proposed program. - o Report that describe the proposed program - 1.
-Introduction about college : vision, mission, goals, departments - 2.
-Introduction about the department. - 3.
-Program Development methodology
+The list of items to be sent to the vice president of academic affairs can be downloaded via the link.